Automating Pull Request Workflows with PR-Agent

 Best Practices for Successful Adoption

 1. Treat AI as a Co-pilot, Not an Autopilot: The goal of PR-Agent is to augment human reviewers, not replace them.
+As we discuss in the engineer as orchestrator, the most effective approach positions developers as conductors who leverage AI tools strategically.
 Encourage your team to view the AI’s feedback as a “first pass” that catches common errors and enforces standards.
 The human reviewer’s role is then elevated to focus on architectural decisions, business logic, and the overall quality of the solution.

 2. Start Small and Iterate: Don’t enable every feature for the entire organization on day one.
 Start with a pilot team and a single command, like /describe.
 Gather feedback, adjust the configuration, and then gradually roll out more features like /review and /improve.